BEST IN THE WEST AWARDS

 - Included the relevant URLs or similar for live digital supplemental materials

-- Registered for the BIABC annual conference in where the Best in the West Awards will be given out
+- Registered for the BIABC annual conference where the Best in the West Awards will be given out

 - Patted yourself on the back for entering – congrats!